sfx86/colawater-toolbox/README.md

 See [CHANGELOG.md][changelog].

 # Roadmap

 * ✅ Calculate Facility Identifiers Tool
 * ✅ Append to Art Tool
-* 🏗 Quality Control Tool
+* ✅ Quality Control Tool
-    * 🏗 Ensure values conform to domains
     * ✅ Deduplicate facility identifiers
     * ✅ Ensure integrated mains have a data source that is not missing or unknown
     * ✅ Ensure integrated mains have an associated file that exists